 Physical, Occupational & Hand Therapy

-When recovering from a medical condition, serious injury or surgery, the goal is to return you as much as possible to a full functional level.
-Physical, occupational and hand therapy help you focus on enhancing strength, fitness, range of motion, flexibility, coordination and balance while managing pain.
+When recovering from a medical condition, serious injury or surgery, the goal is to restore you, as much as possible, to a fully functional level.
+Physical, occupational and hand therapy assists in that process by focusing on enhancing strength, fitness, range of motion, flexibility, coordination, and balance while managing pain.

 Physical, occupational and hand therapists have extensive knowledge about the muscles, joints and bones in your body, and provide treatment plans for conditions like rotator cuff tears, shoulder dislocation, tennis elbow, golfer’s elbow, cervical pain, back pain, knee conditions, ankle/foot disorders etc.